Marital status

 Note

-You are still considered to have a spouse or common-law partner if you were separated involuntarily (not because of a breakdown in your relationship).
-An involuntary separation could happen when one spouse or common-law partner is living away for work, school, or health reasons or is incarcerated.
+You are still considered to have a spouse or common-law partner if you were separated involuntarily and not because of a breakdown in your relationship.
+An involuntary separation could happen when one spouse or common-law partner is living away for work, school or health reasons, or is incarcerated.

-“Divorced” means that you have legally been divorced from your former spouse.
+Divorced means that you are legally divorced from your former spouse.

-“Single” should be chosen when none of the other marital status options apply to you.
+Single means that none of the other marital statuses applies to you.

-Enter on page 1 of your income tax return the following information about your spouse or common-law partner, if applicable:
+Enter on page 1 of your return the following information about your spouse or common-law partner, if applicable:

 Your spouse's or common-law partner's net income

-Even though you show your spouse's or common-law partner's net income on your tax return, they may still have to file a tax return for 2020.
-See Do you have to file a return?
+Even though you enter your spouse's or common-law partner's net income on your tax return, they may still have to file their own tax return for 2024.
+See Who has to file a return.

 Your spouse's or common-law partner's universal child care benefit (UCCB)